-CALL FOR DETAILS from any of these Apartments or Condominiums www.brothersmanagement.com Parade key part of Baylor tradition Excitement surrounds homecoming mainstay for students, alumni By Mallory Briggs Reporter The sounds of trumpets, norns, saxophones and drums roll through the streets.
-People jockey for positions along the sidewalk.
-Kids with Baylor sweatshirts sit on top of their dads' shoulders, alumni chat with old friends and new freshmen excitedly watch all the commotion.
-Year after year, this is the picture of the Baylor Homecoming parade.
+www.brothersmanagement.com Parade key part of Baylor tradition Excitement surrounds homecoming mainstay for students, alumni By Mallory Briggs Reporter The sounds of trumpets, norns, saxophones and drums roll through the streets.
+People jockey for positions along the Kids with Baylor sweatshirts sit on top of their dads' shoulders, alumni chat with old friends and new freshmen excitedly watch all the commotion.
+Year after year, this is the picture of the Baylor Homecoming The Homecoming parade began Nov.
+24, 1909, stretching 30 to 40 blocks.